james-meadow/bankrupt_prediction/README.md

 test_x, test_y = test, test.pop(y_name)
 ```

 Since this is a highly unbalanced dataset (and the small class is insufficiently small), we'll have to do a bit of data augmentation to expand the smallest class.
 Not ideal, and there are lots of other ways to augment data, but we can use this quick and dirty method to our advantage as we optimize parameters.
-In this case, I'll just add a small amount of random noise to expand the bankrupt companies
+In this case, I'll just add a small amount of random noise to expand the bankrupt companies.

+*Note there is an exploration of the `SMOTE` function for balancing in `data_exploration.ipynb`, but it did not improve performance of the model, so the version below is used in this first take on the model.*

 ```bash
 these = y == 1